buoncubi/arch_skeleton/README.md

 Note that, in Python, ROS subscribes run on separate threads.
 Thus, you need to use `mutexes` to assure data consistency across concurrent threads.

+# A Solution

+A possible solution to this exercise is available in the [Wiki](https://github.com/buoncubi/arch_skeleton/wiki/Kinetic-Py2-Solution) of this repository.

 ---